khnsky/dotfiles/README.md

 > stow i3

-you need to specify stow dir if you are not in it currently. you need to specify targer dir if it's not one above the stow dir.
+you need to specify stow dir if you are not in it currently, you need to specify target dir if it's not one above the stow dir.